dadamssg/c2-api-docs/README.md

 This must be a valid express route path.

 #### methods
 This must be an array of http verbs that this endpoint responds to.
-Ex. `['get', 'post', 'put', 'delete']`
+Ex. `['GET', 'POST', 'PUT', 'PATCH', 'DELETE']`

 #### title
 Only used for documentation in the api explorer ui.